 You can also try the following tips:

-- If the device does not include a data card, you will need to buy an external GPS receiver
+- If the device does not include a data card, you may need to buy an external GPS receiver

 - If the device is unable to locate a GPS fix, you may need to buy an external GPS receiver

-- Make sure that the GPS receiver of your device and / or location-based services are enabled.
+- Ensure the GPS receiver of your device and/or location-based services are enabled.

-- Make sure you've enabled mobile data.
-Although CoPilot does not require the use of data, your phone or tablet may have access to the mobile network to initially acquire a GPS fix.
-Usually you can turn off data roaming after acquiring a GPS fix.
+- Ensure you have enough mobile data.
+Although CoPilot does not require the use of data, your phone or tablet may need access to the mobile network to initially acquire a GPS fix.
+Turn off data roaming after acquiring a GPS fix.

-- If you can not acquire a GPS location within 10 minutes, the GPS receiver of your device may not work properly.
-Reboot your device and try again.
+- If you can't acquire a GPS fix within 10 minutes, the GPS receiver may not be working properly; reboot the device and try again.